 All CYS staff/volunteers will wear a nametag, badge, lanyard or armband with their first and last name.
-Staff who do not wear color-coded apparel as above to indicate their LOSS status will wear the appropriate color dot on their nametag instead (red for under LOSS, green for those who no longer require LOSS).
+Staff who do not wear color-coded apparel as above to indicate their LOSS status will wear the appropriate color dot on their nametag instead.
+Management and administrative staff will wear appropriate attire and will reflect their status through dot on nametag/badge.

-Child and Youth Behavior Management: CYS follows the behavior guidelines set forth in Army Regulation 608-10, the CYS Operations Manual, Army Operational Guidance for Behavioral Support, IMCOM Standards of Conduct and Accountability SOP, the Child and Youth Behavior Management SOP and the Multidisciplinary Inclusion Action Team (MIAT) SOP.
+Child and Youth Behavior Management: CYS follows the behavior guidelines set forth in IMCOM Regulation 608-10-1, CYS Operational Guidance for Behavior Support.
+IMCOM Standards of Conduct and Accountability SOP, and the Multidisciplinary Inclusion Action Team (MIAT) SOP.
 Additionally, both SAC and MST have a Code of Conduct that all youth and their parents sign each year.
 Please refer to these documents for more information.

-- Human Biting: CYS follows the guidelines in the Army Operational Guidance for Behavioral Support. - Bullying: U.S. Army Garrisons and DoD Schools are committed to making our facilities, homes and community safe, caring, and welcoming places for all who enter our doors, particularly our children/youth.
+Human Biting: CYS follows the guidelines in the Army Operational Guidance for Behavioral Support.

+Bullying: U.S. Army Garrisons and DoD Schools are committed to making our facilities, homes and community safe, caring, and welcoming places for all who enter our doors, particularly our children/youth.
 For this reason, CYS has a zero tolerance for acts of bullying or disrespect towards children/youth or CYS staff.
 Bullying can be verbal, physical, and/or relational to the target's race, ethnicity, religion, gender (including sexual orientation), physical, or mental attribute; includes all forms of hazing and cyber bullying and can be, and often is, continuous and repeated over time.
-The CYS Coordinator or Facility Director will immediately address such actions for the well-being and safety of all children/youth and the community.
+CYS will immediately address such actions for the well-being and safety of all children/youth and the community.